KhiopsML/khiops-doc/docs/api-docs/kdic/basic-sparse-rules.md

 # Basic Sparse Rules

-The following variable block rules allow to copy a block of variable within a dictionary (like Copy and CopyC), or to obtain a copy of a block of variable defined in an Entity variable (like GetValue and GeValueC).
+The following variable block rules allow to copy a block of variables within a dictionary (like Copy and CopyC), or to obtain a copy of a block of variables defined in an Entity variable (like GetValue and GeValueC).

 ## CopyBlock